Resilient Assignment Using Redundant Robots on Transport Networks with Uncertain Travel Time: Introduction

 The optimal assignment of mobile robots to tasks at different locations is a fundamental problem that has many applications.
 In particular, the large-scale deployment of robots has the potential of transforming the industries of transport and logistics.
 To orchestrate the coordination of the robots, centralized communication architectures have become the norm in various instances; representative applications include product pickup and delivery~\cite{grippa:2017}, item retrieval in warehouses~\cite{enright:2011}, and mobility-on-demand services~\cite{spieser2016shared,pavone2012robotic}.
 In general, a solution to this problem can be computed by a centralized unit that collects all robot-to-task assignment costs (e.g., expected travel times) to determine the optimal assignment (e.g., by running the Hungarian algorithm).
 However, the optimality of this assignment hinges on the accuracy of the assignment cost estimates.
 Despite our best efforts to model any uncertainties, discrepancies between model assumptions and real-life dynamics may arise.
 For example, in transport scenarios, a robot may encounter an unexpectedly blocked path, and consequently takes significantly longer to reach its destination than anticipated.
 These discrepancies cause degradations in the system's overall performance, and can lead to cascading effects.

 We are interested in applications that require a fast arrival of robots at their destinations.
 Due to uncertain robot locations or uncertain path conditions, the knowledge about expected travel times may be imprecise or incomplete.
 This compounds the difficulty of determining an optimal robot-to-goal assignment.
 Although assignments under random costs have gained a considerable amount of attention~\cite{krokhmal:2009,Nam:2017jwa,Nam:2015hz}, the focus has primarily been on providing analyses of the performance under noisy conditions.
-New ideas are needed for solutions that overcome performance loss due to uncertainty.
+In this work, we propose a complementary method that provides resilience to noisy travel time estimates by making use of \emph{robot redundancy}.
+In other words, the core idea of our work is to exploit redundancy to counter uncertainty and redeem performance.
+Although the idea of engineering robust systems with redundant resources is not new in a broad sense~\cite{kulturel:2003,ghare:1969}, we are the first to consider redundant mechanisms for the problem of mobile robot assignment under uncertainty, with arbitrary and potentially correlated probability distributions.
+We believe that providing redundant robots will be a fundamental design feature for systems where time is the primary asset (e.g., rescue scenarios), and where an over-provisioning with respect to the number of robots is a minor concern.

-Our premise is that time is the most valuable asset in the system.
-The approach we take is to consider the assignment of \emph{redundant} robots to goal locations.
+The premise of this work is that time is the most valuable asset in the system.
 Our idea is led by a {\emph{`first-come, first-to-serve'}} principle, by which only the fastest robot to reach a task actually services it.
 Redundancy allows us to reduce the waiting time at the goal locations: when multiple robots travel to the same destination, only the travel time of the fastest robot counts.
-Effectively, we exploit redundancy to provide resilience to uncertainty.
 Consequently, this paper presents a novel and efficient method by which robots are redundantly matched to individual goals, such that the average waiting time over all goal locations is minimized.